astar86/ninjico/README.md

 - nj-color-critic
 - nj-color-fatal

+##Demo
+You can find a [demo](http://www.darthdesigner.com/ninjico.php) on the Ninjico Framework web page.

 ## Browser Support
 Ninjico Framework is supported in all modern browsers (Desktop and Mobile).
 Any Ninjico Framework problem in modern browsers should be reported as a bug.